priyanshsingh/Project-Blogpost/README.md

 - This is a web-app where users can upload and read blogs.
 - It provides features like user authentication and authorization.
 - Users can easily cread, read, update and delete the blogs.
+- The web-app provides a platform for social networking for its users.

 ## Techical Aspect
 - The front-end of the app will be made in HTML, CSS and JavaScript.